 Multithreading has been natively supported by NI LabVIEW since the mid 1990s.
 With the introduction of multicore CPUs, developers can now take full advantage of the capabilities of this new technology with the help of LabVIEW.
 Parallel programming poses new challenges when developing applications for multicore CPUs such as synchronizing concurrent access to shared memory by multiple threads, and processor affinity.
 LabVIEW handles most multithreading tasks automatically while giving flexibility to users to assign threads to CPUs (or cores of the same CPU) of their choice.
+The LabVIEW 2014 Real-Time Module includes support for CPUs with up to 12 cores on Phar Lap ETS targets.
+Previously, the module supported only eight CPU cores even if the target had more available.

 Accessing low level execution information is critical for optimizing and debugging real-time applications because you can easily identify sources of jitter such as processor affinity, memory allocations, priority inheritance, or race conditions.